dssg-berlin/web-tracking-analytics/README.md

 - [ ] What are the most common conversion paths?
 - [ ] What is the average number of visits required before a visitor converts?

-### Colaboration
+### Collaboration

-* working locally
+* Working locally
+* Working with the Cloud Application of your choice

 ### Results
 * Presentation, Slides, Charts
 * Interpretation and Messages, Recommendations/Conclusions based on Data

-### Other
-* What is the purpose of the website.
-The purpose defines the conversion event?
-* Which message does the website send its visitors?
-* Suggested conversion: click on betterplace donation link, click "projekt anbieten", referring to a listed project, ...

 ### Reference
 https://teachtofishdigital.com/web-analytics-questions/